Frequently Asked Questions

 Can I transfer without a major?

 No. UC and CSU campuses expect students to have a declared major when applying.
-Students can select any of our Career and Life Planning courses to help them decide on a major.
+Students can enroll in any of our College and Career Success courses to help them decide on a major.

 What is the best university to attend?